hsf-training/hsf-training-cicd-github/_episodes/11-running-dependent-jobs.md

 > ## Specify dependencies between jobs
 >
-> The key-value `needs: jobs or list of jobs` allows you to specify dependencies between jobs in the order you define.
+> The key-value `needs: job or list of jobs` allows you to specify dependencies between jobs in the order you define.
 > <br/>Example:
 > ~~~
 > job2: